 Partnerships report income or loss to partners on IRS form K-1.
-Any losses generated can be passed through to potentially offset other income of the partner.
+Any losses they generate may pass through to potentially offset other income of the partner.
 However, as a real estate limited partner, the passive loss rules will limit the offset only against other passive income.

-Any nondeductible passive losses can be carried forward to future years.
+You can carry nondeductible passive losses forward to future years.
 Any accumulated unused passive losses may be used against nonpassive income during the year of the investment’s disposition.

 With partnerships, it is also possible to earn income for a particular year via the K-1 form you receive, but not receive a corresponding cash payout immediately.
 While relatively uncommon, this may result in greater taxable income without a corresponding cash distribution to help pay the tax.
 This is often referred to as “phantom income.”

-Investors in real estate partnerships may also have to file nonresident income tax returns for states where properties are owned.
+Investors in real estate partnerships may also have to file nonresident income tax returns for states where they own properties.

 Publicly Traded Limited Partnerships